Can you use Nespresso pods twice?

 Steps include

-• Remove the aluminum foil of the used capsule: With the help of a sharp knife, cut away the aluminum foil from the top of the coffee pod
+• Remove the aluminum foil of the used capsule: Cut away the aluminum foil from the top of the used Nespresso pod with the help of a sharp knife.

-• Empty & clean capsule: Now, discard spent coffee grounds from the capsule and thoroughly rinse the capsule with warm water to remove any residue left behind and let the capsule dry.
+• Empty & clean capsule: Now, discard spent coffee grounds from the capsule.
+Rinse it thoroughly to remove any coffee residue and let the capsule dry.

-• Fill the capsule with ground coffee beans: Now fill the capsule with about 1.5 to 2 tablespoons of your desired coffee grounds.
-It is recommended to use a fine grind.
+• Fill the capsule with ground coffee beans: Fill the capsule with about 1.5 to 2 tablespoons of your desired finely ground coffee.

 • Cover the capsule with aluminum foil: Cut a piece of aluminum foil large enough for the capsule and entirely wrap the capsule top with it.

-• Brew the coffee: now, put the capsule back in the machine and enjoy freshly brewed coffee with your Nespresso machine.
+• Brew the coffee: Now, put the capsule back in the machine and brew as usual.

 Can reusing Nespresso pods damage your machine?